gnlaera/CDM/README.md

-# Couple Dynamic Map
+# Couple Dynamic Map (CDM2)

-The Couple Dynamic Map is a self-contained relationship assessment and reflection tool.
+Couple Dynamic Map is a private, browser-based relationship self-exploration tool for two partners.

-It is designed for two partners to complete independently and then compare their results using an anonymous exchange code.
+It helps couples understand how they communicate, what tends to trigger each person, what happens under stress, where their experiences differ, and what may help them relate more clearly.

-The tool is based on Jungian psychology, especially ideas around projection, shadow, psychological type, complexes, individuation, and the relationship quaternio.
-It also includes concepts from other established couples therapy frameworks, including attachment theory, Emotionally Focused Couple Therapy, Integrative Behavioral Couple Therapy, mentalization, demand-withdraw dynamics, conflict repair, acceptance and change, intimacy, shared meaning, and external stress.
+The tool uses Jungian psychology as its main depth-psychology framework, especially ideas around projection, shadow, complexes, psychological type, differentiation, and individuation.
+It also draws on established couples therapy concepts from attachment theory, Emotionally Focused Couple Therapy (EFT), Integrative Behavioral Couple Therapy (IBCT), mentalization, demand-withdraw research, conflict repair, acceptance and change, intimacy, shared meaning, and external stress.

-The goal is not to judge whether a relationship is good or bad.

-The goal is to help two people understand:

-- how each person processes conflict
-- what tends to trigger each person
-- how defensiveness, withdrawal, pressure, fixing, reassurance-seeking, or fatalistic thinking can develop
-- where projection or unconscious patterns may be influencing the interaction
-- how attachment needs may affect communication
-- how the couple repairs after conflict
-- where differences may need acceptance rather than correction
-- what strengths already exist in the relationship
-- what practical changes may reduce repeated conflict

 ## Important

-This is a structured self-exploration tool.
+This is a structured self-exploration and relationship formulation tool.

-It is not a clinically validated psychological test.
+It is **not** a clinically validated psychological test.

-It does not diagnose mental health conditions, personality disorders, relationship disorders, or compatibility.
+It does not diagnose:

+- mental health conditions
+- personality disorders
+- attachment styles
+- relationship disorders
+- abuse
+- compatibility

-It is not a substitute for professional couples therapy, psychotherapy, medical care, or crisis support.
+It is not a substitute for professional couples therapy, psychotherapy, medical care, legal advice, or crisis support.

-The results should be treated as hypotheses for discussion, not as facts about either partner.
+The results should be treated as prompts for discussion and reflection, not as facts or verdicts.

+## What CDM2 is designed to answer

+The tool does not ask:

+- Who is the problem?
+- Who is right?
+- Are we compatible?
+- Is this relationship healthy or unhealthy?

+Instead, it helps explore:

+1. What is working well between us?
+2. What tends to activate each person?
+3. What does each person tend to do when stressed?
+4. How do those reactions combine into a repeated cycle?
+5. Where do we experience the same relationship differently?
+6. What may each person need to work on individually?
+7. What may need to change at the relationship level?
+8. What may need repair, acceptance, negotiation, or a boundary?

 ## How it works

 Each partner completes the assessment separately.

-The assessment contains 108 questions across 14 areas, including:
+The core assessment contains 57 questions and uses a simple five-point scale:

-- psychological type and processing style
+- Almost never
-- ego-to-ego communication
+- Rarely
-- mentalization and perspective-taking
+- Sometimes
-- persona and shadow
+- Often
+- Almost always

+Unless a question says otherwise, responses should reflect the last 8 weeks rather than one unusually good or bad day.

+The tool separates:

+- how I behave
+- how I experience the relationship
+- how I react under stress
+- how I experience my partner
+- what may belong to the wider relationship system

+This matters because two people can be in the same relationship and still experience it very differently.

+## Core areas

+The core assessment covers:

-- projection
+- communication
-- emotional and complex hijacking
+- emotional availability
-- attachment dynamics
-- conflict roles
 - repair after conflict
+- differentiation
+- attachment-related reactions
+- demand and withdrawal
+- defensiveness
+- fixing and problem-solving
+- fatalistic or global thinking during conflict
 - acceptance versus change
-- everyday connection
+- positive connection
-- intimacy and sexuality
+- teamwork
+- relationship security
-- shared meaning and teamwork
+- shared experience of the relationship

-- individuation and personal responsibility
+There is no overall compatibility percentage.

+There is no score that means something is definitely a problem.
+The scores are for comparison and reflection, not diagnosis.

+Scores are descriptive only.

+## Couple comparison

-After completing the assessment, each person receives an anonymous Couple Dynamic Map code.
+After both partners complete the core assessment, each person can generate a CDM2 Share Code.

-The code contains only calculated domain scores.
-It does not include names, email addresses, individual answers, or the private safety screen.
+The Share Code contains only summarized domain scores.

+It does **not** contain:

+- names
+- email addresses
+- raw question responses
+- safety answers
+- Jungian reflection notes
+- conflict-mapping notes
+- culture and context notes
-Each partner can copy their code and send it to the other person.

-Both partners can then paste the two codes into the Couple Map section.
+Each partner can exchange their Share Code and paste both into the Couple Map section.

-Because the codes are processed in a consistent order, both partners should receive the same Profile A and Profile B comparison.
+The tool then creates a locally oriented comparison on each device.
+Your own results appear as **Myself**, and the imported Share Code appears as **My Partner**.
+Your partner sees the same underlying relationship data from their own point of view.

+A stable random profile key is kept in the background as a technical identifier for continuity across future reassessments.
+It is not used as the main label shown to the couple.

 ## What the Couple Map shows

-The Couple Map does not generate a compatibility percentage.
+The Couple Map compares the two partners side by side.

-Instead, it looks for patterns such as:

-- pursue and withdraw
-- press and defend
-- fixing versus wanting to be understood
-- reassurance-seeking versus distancing
-- global or fatalistic thinking during conflict
-- projection and complex amplification
-- differences in communication tempo
-- differences in emotional processing
-- differences in problem-solving style

-It also highlights:
+It highlights:

-- protective factors
-- pressure points
-- relationship strengths
+- areas where both partners report similar experiences
+- areas where their experiences differ
+- likely stress roles
-- likely conflict loops
+- likely interaction loops
+- individual areas for reflection
+- shared relationship areas that may need attention
+- strengths and protective factors
-- areas where each person may need more self-reflection
+- areas where acceptance may be more realistic than trying to change the other person

-- practical ways to interrupt repeated patterns
+It does not average away important differences.

+For example, if one partner experiences repair as strong and the other experiences it as poor, the tool shows that difference directly rather than turning it into one middle score.

+## Interaction patterns

+The tool may flag patterns worth exploring, such as:

+- Pursue ↔ Withdraw
+- Press ↔ Defend
+- Connection Alarm ↔ Distance
+- Solve ↔ Be Understood
+- Globalize ↔ Press
+- Projection or complex amplification

+These are **hypotheses**, not diagnoses.

+They are generated from combinations of reported behavior.

+A flagged pattern means:

+> This may be worth discussing.

+It does not mean:

+> This is definitely what is happening.

 ## Jungian foundation

-The main psychological framework is Jungian.

-The tool draws on ideas such as:
+Jungian psychology remains the main depth-psychology framework.

+The tool does not try to numerically measure unconscious processes such as projection, shadow, or individuation.

+Instead, it uses these ideas as guided questions.

 ### Ego-to-ego relationship

+Can two people stay in contact as separate individuals during disagreement?

-Can two people speak to each other as separate individuals without immediately becoming defensive, controlling, withdrawn, or overwhelmed?
+Can each person hear the other without immediately moving into defense, control, withdrawal, or collapse?

+### Persona

+What image of myself do I most want my partner to see?

+Examples may include:

+- competent
+- calm
+- caring
+- rational
+- strong
+- desirable
+- independent
+- dependable

 ### Shadow

-What qualities do we find difficult to recognize in ourselves?

-These may include dependency, aggression, helplessness, selfishness, vulnerability, control, neediness, or fear.
+What qualities are harder for me to admit or be seen as having?

+Examples may include:

+- dependency
+- anger
+- jealousy
+- helplessness
+- selfishness
+- neediness
+- control
+- weakness

 ### Projection

-What part of what we experience in our partner belongs to the actual person, and what part may be added by our own expectations, fears, history, or unconscious material?
+What part of what I see in my partner belongs to the actual person?

+What part may be added by my own fears, expectations, history, or unconscious material?

 ### Complexes

-Certain situations can trigger emotionally charged patterns that are much larger than the immediate event.
+Do some situations trigger a reaction that feels much bigger than the event itself?

-When this happens, the couple may stop responding to the current issue and begin repeating an older psychological pattern.

-### Psychological type

-People naturally differ in how they process information, make decisions, communicate, and respond under stress.

-Differences are not automatically problems.

-Problems often develop when one partner assumes that their own way of processing is the correct or normal way.
+Does the same emotional pattern appear across different arguments?

 ### Individuation

-The deeper aim is not perfect harmony.

-It is becoming more conscious of what belongs to oneself, what belongs to the partner, and what belongs to the interaction between the two.

-A mature relationship allows both people to remain separate individuals while continuing to build connection.
+Can I stay connected while remaining a separate person?

+Can I take responsibility for my own inner life without making my partner responsible for fixing it?

+Can I tolerate difference, uncertainty, disappointment, and imperfection without turning them automatically into a threat to the whole relationship?

-## Other frameworks
+## Other therapeutic frameworks

-The tool also incorporates ideas from several modern couples therapy traditions.

-These include:
+CDM2 also draws on several established relationship frameworks.

 ### Attachment theory

-How secure does the relationship feel?

-What happens when one person seeks reassurance, closeness, space, or emotional distance?
+The tool explores how each person responds to:

+- distance
+- reassurance
+- uncertainty
+- emotional availability
+- fear of losing connection

 ### Emotionally Focused Couple Therapy

-What negative cycle develops when both partners are trying to protect something vulnerable underneath the conflict?
+The tool looks for repeated negative cycles in which both people are trying to protect something vulnerable underneath the conflict.

 ### Integrative Behavioral Couple Therapy

-Which differences can realistically change, and which may need acceptance, management, or negotiation?
+The tool distinguishes between:

+- what can reasonably change
+- what may need acceptance
+- what may need negotiation
+- what may need a boundary

 ### Mentalization

-Can each partner remain curious about the other person's mind instead of assuming they already know what the other person thinks or intends?
+The tool encourages each person to remember:

+> I do not automatically know what is happening in my partner's mind.

+It supports curiosity, checking assumptions, and separating facts from interpretation.

 ### Demand-withdraw dynamics

-Does one person pursue, question, pressure, or insist while the other withdraws, shuts down, delays, or disengages?
+The tool looks at patterns where one person:

+- presses
+- questions
+- pursues
+- insists

+while the other:

+- withdraws
+- delays
+- shuts down
+- distances

+Either partner can take either role.

 ### Repair

-Can the couple recognize when a conflict is escalating, pause, return to the issue, apologize, clarify, and restore connection?

-## Privacy

-The tool is designed to work entirely in the browser.

-There is:

-- no account
-- no login
-- no database
+The tool looks at whether partners can:

-- no analytics
+- pause
+- return to a conversation
-- no cookies
+- apologize clearly
-- no external server
-- no external JavaScript library
-- no personal information required

-Assessment answers remain on the device unless the user chooses to share their generated Couple Dynamic Map code.

-The shared code contains only summarized scores.

-It is not encrypted, so it should not be treated as a secure method for sharing highly sensitive information.
+- recognize when the other person is trying to repair
+- restore warmth after conflict

-## Private safety screen
+## Private safety check-in

-The tool contains a separate safety screen.
+CDM2 includes a separate private safety check-in.

-It asks about issues such as:
+It asks about warning signs such as:

 - fear of a partner
 - coercive control